robbridges/go_user_micro/README.md

 - [x] Implement basic user retrieval
 - [x] Implement basic user retrieval by email
 - [x] Implement panic recovery middleware
+- [x] Implement validation service
 - [] Implement CORS
-- [] General cleanup - tests are very verbose and repitive, I'm okay with that as they're also to document how to use the service but there's also likely a better way
+- [] General cleanup - tests are very verbose and repetitive, I'm okay with that as they're also to document how to use the service but there's also likely a better way